zchisawesome/Advanced-Algos-Notes/Exam 2/Review.md

 ### Prim's Algorithm MST
 Greedy BFS
+Visit starting node and add it to the visited array.
+Take the shortest path from the nodes in the array that connect to nodes that aren't in the array.
+Repeat this process until all nodes are in visited.
+Use Prim's for graphs with dense edges.
+O((E+V)logV)
 ### Kruskal's MST
 Sort everything, iterate through the list of edges, pick the smallest first and throw out anything that creates a cycle.
 ### Djikstra's Algorithm
-greedy, only works on nonnegative, but more efficient
+greedy, only works on nonnegative, but more efficient Choose a starting node.
+Update all paths from that node.
+Next, visit the node that's the least distance away.
+Update all paths from that node.
+O(ElogV).
+Does not work for negative edge weights.
 ### Bellman-Ford
 if negative cycle, throw `false`.
+Choose arbitrary order for edges.
+Continue in this order, and update node distances.
+Once you hit an iteration that doesn't update anything, you're done.
+Works on negative edge weights.
+O(V*E)